 This unit group covers elementary workers not classified elsewhere in Major Group 5: Elementary Workers.
-For instance, the group includes those who issue and collect parking or admission tickets, provide personal items to patrons or customers in cloakrooms, and assist patrons at entertainment events.
+For instance, the group includes those who issue and collect parking or admission tickets, provide personal items to patrons or customers in cloakrooms, assist in operating and maintenance of elevators and other machineries, and assist patrons at entertainment events.

-- (a) Selling admission tickets and passes to patrons at entertainment events or collecting tickets, passes and tags from patrons; - (b) Examining tickets or passes to verify authenticity, using criteria such as colour and date issued; - (c) Guiding patrons to exits or providing other instructions or assistance in case of emergency; - (d) Directing patrons to restrooms, concession stands and telephones; - (e) Directing vehicle drivers to parking spaces; - (f) Patrolling parking areas in order to prevent vehicle damage and vehicle property theft; - (g) Calculating parking charges and collecting fees from customers; - (h) Assigning dressing room facilities, locker space, or clothing containers to patrons of athletic or bathing establishments.
+- (a) Selling admission tickets and passes to patrons at entertainment events or collecting tickets, passes and tags from patrons; - (b) Examining tickets or passes to verify authenticity, using criteria such as colour and date issued; - (c) Guiding patrons to exits or providing other instructions or assistance in case of emergency; - (d) Directing patrons to restrooms, concession stands and telephones; - (e) Directing vehicle drivers to parking spaces; - (f) Patrolling parking areas in order to prevent vehicle damage and vehicle property theft; - (g) Calculating parking charges and collecting fees from customers; - (h) Assigning dressing room facilities, locker space, or clothing containers to patrons of athletic or bathing establishments; - (i) Operate lift machinery to transport passengers and goods between floors; - (j) Ensure the machineries maintains a safe and clean environment.

 - Cloakroom Attendant

 - Fairground Attendant

 - Parking Attendant

 - Ticket Collector

 - Usher

+- Elevator Operator